AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 #### Pulp & environment testing.
 ----------------------------
-- To test packages and dependencies just run the command :
+- To test Python environment along side with the required Pulp pakages you will need just to run the command :
 >
 > ```
 >	- $ make env_test